-[OO-8] - Execute the construction works
+[00-8] - Execute the construction works

-- > Procure the construction works.

-- > Supervise works execution

-- > Handover to Owner designated in the Memorandum of Understanding
+- > Procure the construction works. - > Supervise works execution - > Handover to Owner designated in the Memorandum of Understanding - > Implement provisions on anti-poaching ranger(s) agreed with MoENRP.

 Component Performance indicators PAST.1- Restoration of access to pastures Design drawings of temporary facilities showing adaptation to avoid disruption of access to pasture or availability of design drawings of a by-pass track to surround the works Minutes of meetings with affected farmers documenting agreed solution to restore impaired access to pastures for each of the three construction sites Availability of access to pasture areas before construction at each of the three construction sites (Nenskra dam, Powerhouse, Nakra water intake).
 Availability of access to pasture areas each summer during construction Availability of reinstated main access to existing pasture prior to demobilization.
-PAST.2- Restoration of pastures lost on temporary facilities Design drawings showing conversion into pasture of part of the temporary facilities in the rehabilitation plan Availability of maps of areas that will be converted into pastures Areas (ha) of pastures rehabilitated before EPC Contractor demobilization.
-Percentage of reinstated areas effectively converted into pasture after 2 years PAST.3- Construct a reservoir by- pass cattle track Conceptual design of preferred option Contract with construction company Availability of reservoir by-pass cattle track in 2021
+PAST.2- Restoration of Design drawings showing conversion into pasture of part of the temporary facilities in the rehabilitation plan pastures lost on Availability of maps of areas that will be converted into pastures temporary Areas (ha) of pastures rehabilitated before EPC Contractor demobilization. facilities Percentage of reinstated areas effectively converted into pasture after 2 years

+Component Performance indicators PAST.3- Construct Conceptual design of preferred option a reservoir by- Contract with construction company pass cattle track Availability of reservoir by-pass cattle track in 2021